dclipca/CodeFusion/README.md

 https://github.com/dclipca/CodeFusion/assets/47941658/d193a47e-0b4b-46b9-8933-b207e4d42327

+Streamline code merging for ChatGPT across large codebases, with token context in mind.

 Manually copying and pasting code snippets is tedious.
 CodeFusion allows you to easily select and merge specific code files across your codebase into a single, cohesive prompt block so that you can stay within ChatGPT's token context budget.

 **Why use CodeFusion?**